Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 - Argan oil contains rare plant sterols.
 These generally reduce inflammation and can have anti-cancer properties.

-- Has amazing skin protection benefits.
+- It has amazing skin protection benefits.
 Tissue healing (scars), sun-protective, anti-inflammatory, and disinfectant properties.

-- Contains Sterolins that reduce inflammation, improve skin metabolism, and promote exceptional moisture retention.
+- It contains Sterolins that reduce inflammation, improve skin metabolism, and promote exceptional moisture retention.

 How Can I Use It?